mnoriaki/GroveBeginnerKitDEMO/README.md

 - Grove Temperature and Humidity Sensor library by Seeed Studio,
 - Grove Barometer Sensor library BMP280 by Seeed Studio, and
 - U8g2 library by oliver.

 You can install these three libraries through Arduino's library manager.
 You also need Seeed_Arduino_LIS3DHTR library.
-You can download from https://github.com/Seeed-Studio/Seeed_Arduino_LIS3DHTR and add the library.
+You can download it from https://github.com/Seeed-Studio/Seeed_Arduino_LIS3DHTR